PeeperLab/CopywriteR/README.md

 ENCODER contains three main functions:

-preENCODER will generate reference files for mapability, GC-content and bin files.
+preENCODER will generate mapability and GC-content files for a specified bin size and reference genome.
-This function should be run for each combination of reference (e.g. hg19, mm10) and binSize.
+For every combination of reference genome and bin size, a new set of mapability and GC-content files needs to be created. preENCODER takes pre-assembled 1kb bin mapability and GC-content files as input.
+These can be downloaded from the release section.
+Available reference genomes are hg19, mm9 and mm10.

     preENCODER(MAPA_GC_location, outputFolder, binSize, reference)